Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Our Use-Case with Five Diverse Algorithms

 \subsection{Implementation Details}

+We orientate ourselves towards existing algorithm implementations available from the BBOB data collection.
+In cases where the authors do not provide the code, we fall back on a different implementation while employing algorithm settings and parameters similar to the ones outlined in the respective submissions.

 For \textbf{BFGS}, we use the implementation from Scipy's \textit{optimize} module \cite{2020SciPy-NMeth}.
 Similar to \cite{DBLP:journals/corr/Baudis14}, we keep the algorithm's default settings.
-The major difference to their implementation is that we refrain from basin hopping as a restart strategy, since from the initial testing on BBOB, basin hopping often generates many numerical warnings and hence we decided to take it out from the implementation of BFGS to ensure the reliability of the results.
+The major difference to their implementation is that we refrain from basin hopping as a restart strategy since, from the initial testing on BBOB, basin hopping often generates many numerical warnings.
+Hence we decided to take it out from the implementation of BFGS to ensure the reliability of the results.
 After some initial experiments on the BBOB problems, we changed the gradient tolerance from $10^{-5}$ to $10^{-10}$ to prevent the BFGS algorithm from stopping too early.
 The initial search point is sampled randomly in~$[-5, 5]^d$.

 We use our own implementation of \textbf{MLSL}.
 The hyperparameters are set according to the BBOB submission \cite{DBLP:conf/gecco/Pal13}, with a population size of $50d$ and $10\%$ of the function evaluation budget being allocated to the local search.
-The major difference in our Python implementation is that we use the \textit{Powell} method from Scipy's \textit{optimize} module for the local search routine rather than MATLAB's \verb|fmincon| interior-point method because the \textit{Powell} method yields the least numerical issues among other optimizers in Scipy, based on our initial testing on BBOB.
+The major difference in our Python implementation is that we use the \textit{Powell} method from Scipy's \textit{optimize} module for the local search routine rather than MATLAB's \verb|fmincon| interior-point method used in~\cite{DBLP:conf/gecco/Pal13} We chose Powell among the optimizers in the free Scipy optimize module because it suffered least from numerical issues in our (non-documented) test series on BBOB.
 We use the default settings to run the Powell method, except for a reduced fitness tolerance parameter $f_\text{{tol}} = 10^{-8}$.